etclark3/indiv_project/README.md

 - (Goals) I wanted to find the best model to determine future world population counts

 ## Summary:
+- World population growth has increased closely to a linear rate since 1950 (the earliest date in the data) and is projected to slow as time approaches 2030.
+Taking the average growth from 1950 to 2022 and 1950 to 2050, the increase of people per year drops by approx. 5 million.
-- The best prediction model (Holt's Optimized) does well with validate, but less so with the test sample
+- The best prediction model (Holt's Optimized) does well with validate, but less so with the test sample.

 ## Preliminary Questions:
   1. Are the most populated countries in 1950 still so in 2022, 2050?
   1. Are country populations more equal in 1950 than 2022, 2050?

 ## Initial Hypothesis:
-  - Population growth is somewhat steady over time
+  - Population growth is somewhat steadily increasing over time

 # Planning:
 1. Acquire from .csv